ArrobaRicardoGE/PrimerDown-Wallpaper-Generator/README.md

 A simple Python script to generate custom Wallpapers for the Blog "Primer Down"

+DUE TO MAINTENANCE IT IS NOT CURRENTLY WORKING
 It is now a Twitter bot!
 Check it out here: https://twitter.com/DownPrimer/status/1273994457516584969

 With this bot you can get a custom Jersey-type Wallpaper with your name and number of choice!